NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Menu to List All Samples](images/lollipop21.png)](images/lollipop21.png "Click to see the full image.")

 Click on 1315 samples to view annotations grouped by attributes such as: Disease type, Primary site, Project id, Gender, Race, Ethnicity, etc..
-For each attribute, the number of values is represented by ‘n’ to the right of the group label.
+For each attribute, the number of values is represented by 'n' to the right of the group label.
 In the figure below, 21 values for Disease type are reported.

 [![Annotations Grouped by Attributes Example: Disease type](images/lollipop22.png)](images/lollipop22.png "Click to see the full image.")

-To start filtering, click on the value label or the value’s sample fraction.
-Clicking on ‘Adenomas and Adenocarcinomas’ or ‘675/ 4866’ for example, loads a new lollipop subtrack underneath the main GDC lollipop track.
+To start filtering, click on the value label or the value's sample fraction.
+Clicking on 'Adenomas and Adenocarcinomas' or '675/ 4866' for example, loads a new lollipop subtrack underneath the main GDC lollipop track.

 [![Filtering Example: Adenomas and Adenocarcinomas](images/lollipop23.png)](images/lollipop23.png "Click to see the full image.")